-The financial situation of the Stadium has been rapidly reaching a crisis point: current reserves are projected to run out within two years, or sooner if urgent capital projects are undertaken.
+The financial situation of the Stadium has reached a crisis point: current reserves are projected to run out within two years, or sooner if urgent capital projects are undertaken.
 Unless adequate funding is secured, the facility may be forced to close.
-While Civic Stadium made significant progress under the 1994 business plan in achieving financial stability by reducing costs and raising revenue, this progress was achieved in large measure by deferring capital improvements which have now become urgent if Stadium is to continue to attract business and effectively serve the community.

-In July 1997, MERC appointed a high-profile advocacy body to assist MERC in formulating a viable plan for the future of Civic Stadium, including the identification of funding options, and to help mobilize public and private sector support for the facility.
-"Civic Stadium Business Plan - Phase II: Beyond the year 2000," produced in 1996, provided the framework for the Advisory Committee's efforts to assist with the formulation of a new Stadium strategic plan.
+To address this situation, in July 1997 MERC appointed a high-profile advocacy body to assist MERC in formulating a viable plan for the future of Civic Stadium, including the identification of funding options, and to help mobilize public and private sector support for the facility.
+"Civic Stadium Business Plan - Phase II: Beyond the year 2000," produced in 1996, provided the framework for the Advisory Committee's efforts.